torvalds/linux/Documentation/teaching/labs/device_drivers.rst

 ==============

-The read and write operations are reaching the device driver as a result of a userspace program calling the read or write system calls:
+The read and write operations are reaching the device driver as a result of an user-space program calling the read or write system calls:

 .. code-block:: c